eclipse-thingweb/ui-wot/README.md

 ### 3. UI Dashboard Generator

-UI-WoT will also include a fully functional web application that a huge upgrade to 'browserified node-wot':
+UI-WoT will also include a fully functional web application that is a significant upgrade to the example UI of node-wot's browser bundle, i.e. the 'browserified node-wot':

 * Allows users to **consume Thing Descriptions (TDs)**.
 * Automatically generates a complete UI dashboard.